|

 Because of such dark scenes, the show is promoted to children seven years and

+up, and children under three are not permitted.
 In other words, don’t go hoping to see the film portrayed on

 stage.
 The Broadway production incorporates many scenes from the darker books